samhann/samhann.github.io/_posts/2016-01-09-fb-newsfeed-style-loader-in-swift.markdown

 ![Animation](/images/loader.gif)

-This gradient is added to the content view of every cell.
+This gradient is then added to the content view of every cell.

 ```swift